djkormo/STM32CubeF0Blinking/README.md

 First try to use DAC with TIM6 as source trigger to produre sum of three sine waves for audio applications.

-Sine wave wille be generating using DDS algorythm http://lancasterhunt.co.uk/direct-digital-synthesis-dds-for-idiots-like-me/
+Sine wave will be generated using DDS algorythm http://lancasterhunt.co.uk/direct-digital-synthesis-dds-for-idiots-like-me/

 Frequencies are controlled by one resistor per channel connected to ADC (channel 0.1 and 2) .